 Creative Yearbook Themes and Ideas

-Photos and More PhotosTraditionally, yearbooks are meant to contain the entire batch's photographs.
-Make sure that there are ample photographs taken randomly during the year.
-Be it events, classes, fights, parties, meetings, or even day-to-day activities.
-Try to ensure that your entire senior year is summed up in the book.
-This can be easily assured if you carry a digicam at all times.
+Ensure that your entire senior year is summed up in the book.
+This can be easy if you carry a digicam at all times.
 You could even ask the students to submit their childhood photographs.
 This way, along with their senior year pictures, you can have their grade school pictures as well―it would be an adorable addition.

 - A journey through time